 Frequency converters allow motors to be operated in the "oversynchronous" range (output frequency above 50 Hz).
 This allows the output power to be boosted briefly.
 The extent to which oversynchronous operation is possible depends on the maximum output current and overload capacity of the frequency converter.
-In practice, pumps, compressors and fans are often operated at a frequency range of 55-87 Hz.
+In practice, pumps are often operated at a frequency of 87 Hz.
 The motor manufacturer must always be consulted regarding motor suitability for oversynchronous operation.